KageKirin/UnityHelloPackage/README.md

 # Unity 'Hello' package

-This is the `env/base` branch.
+This is the `env/package` branch.
+This branch pulls 'Hello' `main` branch as submodule into `Packages/`.

-It's just a regular old Unity project with nothing much in it.

-The interesting code is on `main`.